-First, figure out how to estimate 25 per cent loss on one plant.
-Use the graphics below as guides.
-This isn’t a perfect science, so do your best and go from there.
+- Figure out how to estimate 25 per cent loss on one plant.
+Use the graphic below as a guide.
+This isn’t a perfect science, so do your best.
 An important note when assessing loss: A plant that has serious (killing) levels of stem feeding can be counted as 100 per cent leaf area loss.

-Second, once you have an eye for what 25 per cent looks like, estimate the average leaf area loss for 10 plants in the immediate area.
+- Estimate the average leaf area loss for 10 plants in the immediate area.
 Toss your plant counting hoop or anything (like a wrench) to find a random scout spot.
 Assess 10 plants closest to where it lands, and compute the average leaf area loss per plant.
 Note that flea beetles will often enter a field from the edges, so edges will give skewed results.
-Walk toward the middle of the field to find a start point for your first assessment.
+Walk toward the middle of the field to find a start point for a first assessment.

-If average loss is over 25%, consider spraying if:
+If average loss is over 25 per cent, consider spraying if:

 - Crop is still at high-risk stage.
 After the four-leaf stage (four true leaves), the threat is likely over because the crop usually has enough plant material to feed flea beetles without compromising growth, and the plants can compensate for feeding better by this stage.
 If the crop is uneven (some plants are at the four-leaf stage and some are earlier), keep scouting until most of the crop has at least three or four true leaves.
-Again, if new material and leaves are emerging with little or no damage, beetle feeding has ended and no foliar application is warranted.
+Also keep scouting if the crop seems to have stopped advancing due to environmental stress, such as drought.
+If new material and leaves are emerging with little or no damage, beetle feeding has ended and no foliar application is warranted.

 - Plant counts are low.
 With a thin stand of four or fewer plants per square foot, growers can’t afford to lose any plants.
 In that situation, they may want to take action quickly as damage approaches 25 per cent leaf area loss.